SignLLM/Prompt2Sign/README.md

-Embark on your journey with the Prompt2Sign superset and tools designed for advancing research in sign language production using large language models.
+Embark on your journey with the Prompt2Sign dataset and tools designed for advancing research in sign language production using large language models.

 Follow this guide to get started with our resources:

-1. **Familiarize with the Superset and Tools**
+1. **Familiarize with the Dataset and Tools**
    Before diving in, take a moment to understand the offerings of Prompt2Sign.
 Review our resources, toolkits, and data sets tailored for Sign Language Production research.

 2. **Accept the Usage Agreement**
-   To access the preprocessed superset on this page, please accept our terms of use.
+   To access the preprocessed dataset on this page, please accept our terms of use.
 It is at the end of this article.

 3. **Download and Set Up the CLI**
-   Get our Command Line Interface (CLI) tool to interact with the superset conveniently.
+   Get our Command Line Interface (CLI) tool to interact with the dataset conveniently.
 This tool is integral for downloading and manipulating the data.

 4. **Select Your Data Subset of Interest**
-   Choose the specific superset or preprocessed subset you need for your research from our repository, whether it’s for diffusion model training or another aspect of sign language production.
+   Choose the specific dataset or preprocessed subset you need for your research from our repository, whether it’s for diffusion model training or another aspect of sign language production.

 5. **Obtain the Data**
    Once you have your credentials and have selected your subset, use the CLI to download the data.
 The language parts, especially those preprocessed, are extensive and tailored for deep learning applications.